Last Updated on May 29, 2025 by Hannah Stephenson

 The thing is, a lot of the crime in Cape Town is contained to areas like the Cape Flats and Lavender Hill, which is not somewhere you’re likely to be venturing as a digital nomad.
 The crime here is very separated and there are areas that are mostly safe.

-On a personal note, I actually felt significantly safer in Cape Town than I did in Bali, which is generally considered to be a lot safer.
+I actually feel significantly safer in Cape Town than I did in Bali, which is generally considered to be a lot safer.

 For more on how to stay safe in Cape Town, check out these tips.